jupyter/nbviewer.org-deploy/README.md

 ## Managing nbviewer servers

+nbviewer servers are hosted on Rackspace and
+The credentials are stored in this repo in the `machine` directory.

 There are a few commands that can be run from your laptop, to help with managing nbviewer servers.
-The rest talk to docker directly, and should be run directly on the nbviewer servers.
+The rest talk to docker directly, and should be run after setting up your docker env for a given node:

-To give another person access to the nbviewer servers, you can add their GitHub SSH keys with:

-    invoke github_ssh username
+    eval $(invoke env nbviewer-3)

-To see the names of current nbviewer servers:
+To see the names and ips of current nbviewer servers:

     invoke servers

-To ssh to a particular nbviewer server:

-    invoke ssh nbviewer-2

-To rsync the current nbviewer-deploy repo to nbviewer servers:

-    invoke rsync

 ## Running nbviewer with docker

 The commands below talk to docker directly, and are to be run with access to docker, either directly or via `docker-machine`.
-With the current setup, this means they would be run on the nbviewer servers.

 ### Booting from scratch